Liu-group/AutoSolvate/docs/tutorialGUI.rst

 Then click ``Go!``: A new window will pop up, which is the *mdrun* GUI for MD automation.
 The *mdrun* GUI has many options categorized into 4 groups, about essential setting of the MD simulation, classical MM, QM/MM, and job control.
 Don't be scared by the many options.
-The only required options are filename, charge, and multiplicity (needed for QMMM), as shown in the green circles blow.
+The only required options are filename, charge, and multiplicity (needed for QMMM), as shown in the green circles below.

 .. image:: _images/tutorial2_2.png
    :width: 800

 You will then go through each item listed on the GUI.
 Some options/entries are pre-populated with default setting.
-If you want to change from the default setting, enter your input in the corresponding entry and click ``Set``.
+If you want to change from the default settings, enter your input in the corresponding entry and click ``Set``.

 .. warning::
    When you change an entry, make sure to click the ``Set`` button to make the change take effect.